Pemmican: History

 As bone grease is an essential ingredient in pemmican, archaeologists consider evidence of its manufacture a strong indicator of pemmican making.
 There is widespread archaeological evidence (bone fragments and boiling pits) for bone grease production on the Great Plains by AD 1, but it likely developed much earlier.
-However, calcified bone fragments from Paleo-Indian times do not offer clear evidence, due to lack of boiling pits and other possible usages.
+Calcified bone fragments from Paleo-Indian times, however, do not offer clear evidence of pemmican making, due to lack of boiling pits.

 It has also been suggested that pemmican may have come through the Bering Strait 4–6 millennia ago.

-The first written account of pemmican is considered to be Francisco Vázquez de Coronado records from 1541, of the Querechos and Teyas, traversing the region later called the Texas Panhandle, who sun-dried and minced bison meat and then would make a stew of it and bison fat.
-The first written English usage is attributed to James Isham, who in 1743 wrote that "pimmegan" was a mixture of finely pounded dried meat, fat and cranberries.
+The first written account of the precursor to what is now considered pemmican is Francisco Vázquez de Coronado's 1541 account of the Querecho Indians and Teya people who traversed the region of Texas now known as "the Texas Panhandle", who were known to sun-dry and mince bison meat, add bison fat, and make a stew of it.

+The first written English usage of "pemmican" is attributed to James Isham, who in 1743 wrote that "pimmegan" was a mixture of finely pounded dried meat, fat and cranberries.

 The voyageurs of the North American fur trade had no time to live off the land during the short season when the lakes and rivers were free of ice.
 They had to carry all of their food with them if the distance traveled was too great to be resupplied along the way.
 A north canoe (canot du nord) with six men and 25 standard 90 lb packs required about four packs of food per 500 mi.
 Montreal-based canoemen could be supplied by sea or with locally grown food.
-Their main food was dried peas or beans, sea biscuit, and salt pork.
+Their main food was dried peas or beans, hardtack (sea biscuit), and salt pork.
 (Western canoemen called their Montreal-based fellows mangeurs de lard or "pork-eaters".)
 In the Great Lakes, some maize and wild rice could be obtained locally.
 By the time trade reached the Lake Winnipeg area, the pemmican trade was developed.